Rutgers player charged in New Jersey in alleged murder plot

 Prosecutors allege that Bullock on Monday "initiated a plot to murder the family members of an acquaintance."
 They said the alleged intended victims aren't affiliated with the university.

-A university representative said Bullock, a junior linebacker from Linden, had been dismissed from the team and the university is initiating disciplinary proceedings.
+A university representative said Bullock, a junior linebacker from Linden, has been dismissed from the team and the university is initiating disciplinary proceedings.

-Bullock is being held at the county prison pending an initial court appearance in New Brunswick; a listed number for him couldn't be found Tuesday and it's unclear whether he has an attorney.
+Bullock is being held at the county jail pending an initial court appearance in New Brunswick.
+It's unclear whether he has an attorney.